timii/sorting-visualizer/README.md

 This small project aims to visualize a few different sorting algorithms and to refresh my knowledge and learn about new sorting algorithms
 I haven't used yet. <sup>It's also pretty satisfying to watch</sup>

-Try it out here: (add link after deployed)
+Try it out here: timii.github.io/sorting-visualizer/

 ## Currently available algorithms: